ebemunk/chess-dataviz/README.md

 # Use / Demo

-Please see SITE_HERE for docs, usage instructions and demos.
+Please see http://ebemunk.github.io/chess-dataviz/ for docs, usage instructions and demos.

 # License
 MIT